 Drive Electric Earth Day is an opportunity to highlight clean energy by including electric vehicles in your community's Earth Day celebration.
 Each event is led by local plug-in drivers and advocates and typically includes some combination of EV parades, ride-and-drives, electric tailgate parties, kids’ activities, great food, press conferences, award ceremonies, informational booths, and more.
-Plug In America, Sierra Club, and the Electric Auto Association serve as the national team providing support to the events throughout the country.
+Plug In America and the Electric Auto Association serve as the national team providing support to the events throughout the country.
 We are pleased to partner with the many other organizations and individuals working to bring Drive Electric Earth Day to communities across the country.

 This year, Drive Electric Week includes both in-person and online events, which we anticipate will reach an even wider, more diverse audience.
 There are a wide variety of opportunities for automakers, utilities, charging equipment manufacturers, environmental non-profits and government agencies to support, sponsor and participate at the national level as well as at local events.